samudraneel05/prettytable/README.md

 PrettyTable will also print your tables in JSON, as a list of fields and an array of rows.
 Just like in ASCII form, you can actually get a string representation - just use `get_json_string()`.

+### Displaying your table in MediaWiki Markup

+PrettyTable can also print your tables in MediaWiki table markup, making it easy to format tables for wikis.
+Similar to the ASCII format, you can get a string representation using get_mediawiki_string().

 ### Displaying your table in HTML form